 Other miscellaneous: £1,000

-- Internet can be nice and fast 50-200mbps unlimited download.
+Internet can be nice and fast 50-350mbps unlimited download.

-- Mobile phone plans are affordable at about £20 mth for 20GB data with your own phone.
+Mobile phone plans are affordable at about £20 month for 20GB data with your own phone.
 New phone handsets are about £200 to £350 each.

-- A TV license is mandatory at about £10 a month, with about £40 upfront.)
+A TV license is mandatory at about £12 month, with about £40 upfront.)

 How much you need really depends on your circumstances.

-- We didn’t get our first pay until the 18th and the 28th of October – about a month after we arrived so it was tough the first month.
-Our bank balance dwindled down quite quickly with all of the advance payments and at one point we thought if we would have to consider returning home before the adventure began.
+We didn’t get our first pay until the 18th and the 28th of October – about a month after we arrived so it was tough the first month.
+Our bank balance dwindled down quite quickly with all of the advance payments and at one point we worried that we would have to return home before the adventure began.

-- We also get discounts on our mobile phone plans and insurance with our jobs so we save about £60 month there.
+We also got discounts on our mobile phone plans and insurance with our jobs so we saved about £60 month there.

 Other costs you may incur